42ibaran/bots_detection/ReadMe.md

 	- length and frequency of sessions
 	- web referrer
-	- time deltas between moving another pages
+	- time deltas between moving to other pages
 	- the volume of traffic coming from an untrusted origin
-	- relations between visited pages and origin of requests
+	- relations between visited pages and the origin of requests
 	- visited files

 5. Grouping all traffic by IP addresses and building the map